 Option 1: The fastest and best efficient option. ( about 2 - 3 hours bus time with 75 minute ferry time)

 Your initial destination is Hagnaya bus terminal next to the Hagnaya Port just north of San Remigio.
 Whilst on the bus you must pay the terminal fee (10 PHP) and the ferry journey fare (170 PHP) .
 This bus goes to Santa Fe town terminal, then to Bantayan town.
 Ask to get off at the gasoline station at Santa Fe, (town terminal).
 The Sunday Flower Hotel is 150 meters away.
+This is where the annexes of Sunday Flower rooms are located.
 You can elect to walk, or raise your hand to flag down a tricycle cab for 25 PHP.
-Sometimes the bus will stop at the Sunday Flower.
+Sometimes the bus will stop at the Sunday Flower Hotel.

 Option 2: Using a slow local bus. (about 3 - 5 hours )..never ending time...